Net-Mist/tell-me-the-odds/Readme.md

 - One that performs a security audit every day.
 More specifically:
   - Cargo-deny check for security vulnerabilities, license violation, unmaintained projects and several other things.
   - Cargo-audit for a second security audit.
-Seems to be more precise than cargo-deny, and also automatically open issue on security vulnerabilities.
+Seems to be more precise than cargo-deny, and also automatically open issue on security vulnerabilities. (see for instance [this issue](https://github.com/Net-Mist/tell-me-the-odds/issues/1))
 - A second that run the classic steps:
   - format with `cargo-fmt`
   - lint with `clippy`
   - build and test in dev mode
   - build and test again in release mode
-  - build the docker image
-  - push the docker image to dockerhub
   - compute and publish code coverage

 ## Test